Volunteer Rights & Responsibilities

 To help ensure a healthy environment for clients, visitors, volunteers, and staff, agency premises are smoke free.

 Volunteers shall have access to the agency property and materials necessary to fulfill their duties.
 They shall receive training in the operation of any equipment.
-Property and materials shall be sued only when required for agency purposes.
+Property and materials shall be used only when required for agency purposes.

 A criminal records background check is required for some volunteer assignments.
 A volunteer must pass this check to be given an assignment involving clients or dealing with sensitive information.